Patria AMV: Evaluation-only operators

 The Chilean Army was looking for a successor to its 160 Piraña I 6×6 and 30 Piraña I 8×8.
 On a long term perspective, more than 200 vehicles are expected to be purchased, but in the meantime, a first phase of the replacement includes a tender for 82 8×8 armoured vehicles.
 The requirement mentions a maximum weight of 38 tons.
-Among the known competitors were.
-The deadline for the selection is dated April 8, 2025:
+The deadline for the selection is dated April 8, 2025.
+Among the known competitors were: